 System status is indicated by the two LEDs located near the USB connector.
 The blue LED indicates system operation and blinks once per second to indicate a properly operating system.
-The blue LED blinks when the X16-5 is recording data, in standby mode, or is connected to a computer via the USB port.
+The blue LED blinks when the X16-1E is recording data, in standby mode, or connected to a computer via the USB port.
 The red LED blinks when data is written or read from the microSD memory card.
 In data logging mode, the period at which the red LED blinks depends on the sample rate and other configuration settings.
 The LEDs will flicker during user initiated shutdown.
-The "statusindicators" tag in the configuration file turns off or changes the brightness of the status indicators (see section 2.6.13).
-The red charge indicator LED is located on the reverse side of the circuit board and illuminates when charging is in process (see Figure 12).
-The charge indicator LED will turn off when the battery is fully charged.
-A fully discharged battery will charge in about 2 hours.
-A blinking charge indicator LED means there is a problem with the lithium-polymer battery pack.
+The "statusindicators" tag in the configuration file turns off or changes the brightness of the status indicators (see section 2.6.11).

-Figure 12: LED Status Indicators
+Figure 13: LED Status Indicators